Dulong–Petit law: Equivalent forms of statement of the law

-Therefore, the heat capacity of most solid crystalline substances is 3R per mole of substance.
+That is, the heat capacity of most solid crystalline substances is 3R per mole of substance.

 Dulong and Petit did not state their law in terms of the gas constant R (which was not then known).
 Instead, they measured the values of heat capacities (per weight) of substances and found them smaller for substances of greater atomic weight as inferred by Dalton and other early atomists.
-Dulong and Petit then found that when multiplied by these atomic weights, the value for the heat capacity per mole was nearly constant, and equal to a value which was later recognized to be 3R.
+Dulong and Petit then found that when multiplied by these atomic weights, the value for the heat capacity per mole was nearly constant and equal to a value which was later recognized to be 3R.

 In other modern terminology, the dimensionless heat capacity C/(nR) is equal to 3.

 The law can also be written as a function of the total number of atoms N in the sample: